smeee23/just_cause/docs/index.md

 ### What tokens are allowed to be deposited?

 JustCause Pool creators choose what tokens to accept at pool creation.
-They can choose from Polygon network MATIC, USDC, USDT, DAI, WBTC, WETH, AAVE, DPI, and LINK with more to be added.
+They can choose from Optimism Mainnet USDC, DAI, WBTC, and ETH.

 ---